 Games are also a handy tool to make learning fun.
-You can buy board or card games that help to teach the alphabet, or you can find websites or apps that can help.
+For example, you can buy board or card games that help teach the alphabet or find websites or apps that can help.

-Choose some books that go through the alphabet and give an example with each letter (and yes, I do mean “A is for apple!”).
-Your toddler will begin to recognize the letter shapes and start pointing them out in other places.
+Choose some books that go through the alphabet and give an example with each letter (yes, I mean “A is for apple!”).
+Your toddler will recognize the letter shapes and start pointing them out in other places.

-An alphabet poster for their room is an awesome idea too.
-They would see this all the time and you could sit with them for just five minutes a day to go through the alphabet, but remember to try and limit their learning to a few letters at a time to start off with.
+An alphabet poster for their room is an excellent idea too.
+They would see this all the time, and you could sit with them for just five minutes a day to go through the alphabet, but remember to try and limit their learning to a few letters at a time to start with.